-The two main categories of sureties are commercial and construction surety bonds.
-There are several types of construction bonds, including payment and performance bonds, bid bonds, and site renovation bonds, but almost every other bond not included in these types would then fall into the category of commercial surety bonds.
-Let us help you define surety today.
+The two main categories of sureties are commercial and construction sureties.
+There are several types of construction bonds, including payment and performance bonds, bid bonds, and site renovation bonds, but almost every other bond not included in these types would then fall into the category of commercial sureties.
+Let us help you get bonded today.
 You won’t be disappointed!

 Industries that require sureties

 Since all major construction projects rely on a general contractor to hire and manage a whole set of subcontractors with particular professional specialties, it becomes of critical importance that there are some guarantees of project completion and task completion for all contractors and subcontractors involved.
 Without these kinds of assurances, the whole construction project model would quickly break down, and it would be hard to rely on any work being done on time, in compliance with the regulations, and in accordance with standards of quality workmanship.
 General contractor bonds are a must have!

-Let us define surety for you!
+Let us define surety bond for you!
 We have the knowledge and expertise to make the bonding process as painless and easy as possible.
 We can write all kinds of bonds, Nationwide!
 Contact our office today for a free rate quote.
 Bad credit bonding available.